dontrolle/vscode-reflow-lines/test/mdtest.md

 1. Numbered list with double spaces after list marker.
 This format can be used to make sure the text following the list marker is always aligned even if the list contains 10 or more items.
 2. This is the second list item and it is very long.
-When reflow is applied, the lines that follow the first line will all be indented such that they start at the same place that the text starts fort on the first line, rather than starting right under the number.
+When reflow is applied, the lines that follow the first line will all be indented such that they start at the same place that the text starts on the first line, rather than starting right under the number.
 3. This is the third list item.
 4. This is the fourth list item.